-Candidacy for Accreditation: The Master's (M.S.) program in Speech-Language Pathology (SLP) at Yeshiva University is a Candidate for Accreditation (August 1, 2016-July 30, 2021) by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association, 2200 Research Boulevard #310, Rockville, Maryland 20850, 800-498-2071 or 301-296-5700.
+Candidacy for Accreditation: The Master's of Science (M.S.) education program in Speech-Language Pathology (SLP) at Yeshiva University is a Candidate for Accreditation (August 1, 2016 - July 30, 2021) by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association, 2200 Research Boulevard #310, Rockville, Maryland 20850, 800-498-2071 or 301-296-5700.
 This is a "pre-accreditation" status with the CAA, awarded to developing or merging programs for a maximum period of five years.
 Award of candidacy allows the program to matriculate students into the program as it continues to document compliance with accreditation standards for the duration of the candidacy accreditation cycle.

-The Speech-Language Pathology faculty are world-renowned practitioners, clinicians, and researchers at the forefront of the field.
+The Speech-Language Pathology faculty are renowned practitioners, clinicians, and researchers at the forefront of the field.
 Throughout the program, you will benefit from close faculty mentorship and opportunities to collaborate with the faculty.

-- Dr. Marissa Barrera Program Director and Assistant Professor, Graduate Program in Speech-Language Pathology - Dr. Troy Dargin Clinical Assistant Professor, Graduate Program in Speech-Language Pathology - Dr. Michaela Medved Clinical Assistant Professor, Graduate Program in Speech-Language Pathology - Dr. Elisabeth Mlawski Clinical Assistant Professor, Graduate Program in Speech-Language Pathology - Brittany Palmer Clinical Assistant Professor and Clinical Supervisor, Graduate Program in Speech-Language Pathology - Ashley Webb Clinical Director and Assistant Professor, Graduate Program in Speech-Language Pathology
+- Dr. Marissa Barrera Program Director and Associate Professor, Graduate Program in Speech-Language Pathology - Mr. Andrew Christler, Clinical Director and Clinical Assistant Professor, Graduate Program in Speech-Language Pathology - Dr. Troy Dargin Clinical Assistant Professor, Graduate Program in Speech-Language Pathology - Dr. Michaela Medved Clinical Assistant Professor, Graduate Program in Speech-Language Pathology - Dr. Elisabeth Mlawski Clinical Assistant Professor, Graduate Program in Speech-Language Pathology - Ms. Brittany Palmer Clinical Assistant Professor and Clinical Supervisor, Graduate Program in Speech- Language Pathology

 The MS in Speech-Language Pathology curriculum is distinctive.
-It will prepare you to be a clinician in diverse health-care settings with a commitment to patient-centered and ethical practices.
+It will prepare you to be a clinician in diverse settings with a commitment to patient-centered and ethical practices.
 Courses provide hands-on experience ranging from pediatric diagnostics/treatment to complications from communication disorders facing geriatric patients.
 You will have ample opportunities to collaborate with exceptional faculty, including the chance to incorporate elements of your research interests into an individualized capstone project.
-Beyond your classes, you will have the opportunity to contribute at practitioner conferences and in scholarly publications.
+Beyond your classes, you will have the opportunity to contribute at practitioner conferences and in scholarly events.